Make art with a big impact and a small footprint.

 For information about recycling in Chicago:

-The City’s official recycling information page is very helpful and kinda fun.
+is the City’s official recycling information page; it’s very helpful and kinda fun.
 It includes a useful guide (with good photos of what can be recycled), a quiz for testing your knowledge and more.
-Check it out!

-has been working on improving waste disposal options for decades.
+has been working on improving waste disposal options in Chicago for decades.
 Explore their resources and get involved.

 look up local recycling locations for specific materials.